dwmkerr/hacker-laws/.github/contributing.md

 ## How do I know if a law is 'well known' enough?

 A good test is 'If I search for it on Google, will I find it in the first few results?'.

+## Use of Images

+Please make sure to attribute images properly if you are referencing them.
+Also, include a white background, as some viewers will be viewing the site in 'Dark Mode' which can make images with a transparent background difficult to read.